Skip to Content

 The legal process for a drug distribution case in Wake County Superior Court is demanding and requires immediate legal intervention to protect your constitutional rights.

-Motions to Suppress (Fourth Amendment): This is the most crucial phase.
+• Motions to Suppress (Fourth Amendment): This is the most crucial phase.
 We meticulously investigate the traffic stop, the consent given, and the execution of any search warrant.
-If law enforcement violated your Fourth Amendment rights by conducting an illegal search or seizure, we file a Motion to Suppress the drug evidence, which often results in a complete dismissal.
+If law enforcement violated your Fourth Amendment rights by conducting an illegal search or seizure, we file a Motion to Suppress the drug evidence, which can sometimes result in dismissal of the charges.

 Why People Trust Our Team with Drug Distribution Cases